Surface preparation - is a “bog” good enough for patching concrete?

 In my opinion, I want to do concrete repair with a product that has the following properties -

-- Ready to mix - a pre-formulated, ready-to-use patching compound eliminates the inconsistencies adding in bits and pieces onsite can introduce.
+Ready to mix - a pre-formulated, ready-to-use patching compound eliminates the inconsistencies adding in bits and pieces on-site can

-- Working time - a longer standard working time is appreciated because patching can be a slow process, with the option of fast or slow cure a nice bonus.
+Working time - a longer standard working time is appreciated because patching can be a slow process, with the option of fast or slow cure a

 - Tintable - although not critical, I would also prefer the patching compound to be tintable in case patching was required between coats and there was a chance it could show through.